redbluewater/UntargCode/README.md

 # Pipeline for pre-processing a multi-batch untargeted exometabolome experiment with XCMS on a HPC
 20 January 2022
 I (Krista) am working off the code written by Erin McParland and updating the information in the README file here as I go.
 I am a newbie to the HPC, so some details here may be obvious to others, but I needed more information before I could get started.

+Two key points before moving on.
-First up, remember to edit the slurm scripts so they send the email notifications to the right person.

-**You should edit the parameter in the R scripts to values appropriate for your experimental system.**
+**Edit the slurm scripts so they send the email notifications to you and not me** **Edit the parameters in the R scripts to values appropriate for your experimental system.**

 ## Some steps before getting into the R/XCMS work
 1. Convert the .RAW files from the mass spectrometer into mzML files using msConvert
 2. Use SCP to transfer those files to Poseidon (we are putting the files into our /omics/kujawinski/data folder)
 3. Make a CSV file that contains the file names, ion mode, and good data markers.
-We do this from the sequence file that is created during the sample run on the LCMS and then add columns for 'ionMode' (can be pos or neg) and goodData (where we use 1 to keep data, and 0 to ignore a file, see exampleInfoFile.csv)
+We do this from the sequence file that is created during the sample run and then add columns for 'ionMode' (can be pos or neg) and goodData (where we use 1 to keep data, and 0 to ignore a file, see *exampleInfoFile.csv*)
 4. Put this CSV file into the folder with the mzML files on Poseidon (again with SCP).
 It will be used to generate a metadata file used in various points of the analysis.

 ## How to access Poseidon, WHOI's HPC computing environment